 Travel connects you with people in ways you can’t know until you set off across the world.
 A common language—or a lack thereof—doesn’t seem to matter when other things unite us.
 Like mountains.
 And trails.
 And cookies.

-I’d learned about the Annapurna Circuit from an article in this magazine.
+I’d learned about the Annapurna Circuit from an article in BACKPACKER.
 The story extolled the unequalled beauty of the Himalaya and the people who lived there.
 It contained a photo of 26,545-foot Annapurna.
 I was sold.

 I wasn’t the only one.
 Since 1973, BACKPACKER has run more than a dozen articles on Nepal, always saying: Go.
 Go have the experience of a lifetime.
 Go meet people you’ll never forget.
 It worked for me and it worked for generations of trekkers before and after.